MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Get-MgBetaAdminReportSetting.md

 # Get-MgBetaAdminReportSetting

 ## SYNOPSIS
-A container for administrative resources to manage reports.
+Get the tenant-level settings for Microsoft 365 reports.

 ## SYNTAX